-There tends to be about a hundred of them in a colony, and they are destroyed as honey becomes scarce.
+There are typically around one hundred drones in a colony.
+They are destroyed as honey becomes scarce.

-Drones are easy to spot due to their large, clumsy bodies and the loud humming sound they make with their wings.
+Drones are easy to spot due to their large bodies and the loud humming sound they make with their wings.

 Higher than usual populations of drones may be an indicator of high honey production.

 Raw honey advantage

 Honey has medicinal value.
 Raw, organic honey brings with it many health advantages including: